Pantavisor is PID 1 — and it owns the whole device update.

 - Recertification moat.
 Freeze and certify the base once; iterate apps in containers without re-touching the certified image.
 See security and compliance.

-Pantavisor vs Pantahub
+Pantahub